 - Process the oat base until you reach a sticky and uniform dough.
 This means you will have to take breaks and stir the mixture in the food processor and then process again.
 The rolling process will be easier and it will be more pleasant to eat straight from the freezer if the nuts are well processed.

-- Leave the frozen cherries in the freezer until ready to stuff the dough.
+- Leave the frozen cherries in the freezer until ready to stuff in the dough.
 It is easier to press the cherry in the middle of the dough if they are still hard from being frozen.

 How to store these vanilla cherry energy bites